 Beloved by the fashion crowd for their trend-led yet wearable designs, Scandi cult brand Ganni has just dropped a collaboration with Browns Fashion, and we're in love with the frilled detailing paired with the traditional striped cotton.

 Founded in 2016 by Juliette Harkness and Emma Nelson, Deiji Studios started out producing bedding, but has now branched into stylish loungewear crafted from cool linen fabrics in a range of simple styles.

 Rixo has launched loungewear for the first time this month, including beautiful printed robes, pyjama sets and matching eye masks.
 The red and black vintage rose print rose is my personal favourite.

 Honna London was founded by stylist, fashion editor (and former WWW contributor) Barbara McMillan and creates classic striped pyjama sets that are beautifully made for £120.
 The sage green version is a recent addition, and perfect for Christmas.

-I struggled to find any Sleeper pyjamas that are still in stock for this piece, as this brand has that much hype this year.
-The black trouser set with feather trims is like fashion gold dust this year, but I also love the yellow and pink gingham versions.
+Sleeper pyjamas have had so much hype this year and can be hard to find, but Net-a-Porter have just restocked, hooray!
+The black trouser set with feather trims is like fashion gold dust this year, but I also love the beige and pink gingham versions.

 According to Net-a-Porter, the idea for Desmond & Dempsey was born as co-founder Molly Goddard used to sleep in her boyfriend Joel's button-down shirts and they made a pyjama brand together so that she would stop spilling coffee on his shirts.
 The sets all have a menswear feel, and use hand-painted vibrant prints.